Skip to content

 Memory

 The memory system acts as a storage for the program code and data used by the computer.
-Semiconductor memories are used for storing information in computer.
+Semiconductor memories are used for storing information in a computer.

 Memory Hierarchical Structure